sourcepole/qgis-remote-debug/README.rst

 The steps to debug an external program are:

-- Configure remote debugging of Exceptions (PyDev > Manage Exception Breakpoints)
-- Start the remote debugger server
 - Go to the debug perspective
+- Configure remote debugging of exceptions (PyDev > Manage Exception Breakpoints)
+- Start the debug server (PyDev > Start Debug Server)
 - Press the QGIS toolbar icon to activate remote debugging
 - The debugger is activated when a breakpoint is reached or an expception is raised (configureable)